Azure-Samples/search-dotnet-getting-started/README.md

 * Retrieve suggestions and auto-complete using the .Net SDK and REST API
 * Support client-side caching to improve performance

+The DotNetHowToEncryptionUsingCMK sample demonstrates how to create a synonym-map and an index that are encrypted with customer-managed key in Azure Key Vault.

 ## Running the DotNetHowTo sample

 * Open the DotNetHowTo.sln project in Visual Studio